What is an arpeggio?

 As a quick refresher, you can play a triad by combining three notes together.
 This is extremely simple – you just have to play three keys in succession while skipping alternate keys to create a triad.
 If you want to play a triad in the C Major scale, play the notes C, E, and G. Note that you are skipping the D and F notes that lie in between.
-Thus, you end up with a triad in the C Major scale.
+Thus, you end up with a triad in the C Major scale, one of the best piano scales to learn.
 Since you start off with the root note of C, the triad is called the C Major Triad.

 How to play an arpeggio